bioperl/bioperl.github.io/howtos/Graphics.md

 Before we move into displaying gapped alignments, let's tweak the image slightly so that higher scoring hits appear at the top of the image, and the score itself is printed in red underneath each hit.
 The changes are shown in Example 3.

-'''Example 3.
-Rendering the blast hit file with scores and scale'''
+*Example 3.
+Rendering the blast hit file with scores and scale*

 ```perl